 MOD IAP/7A21A7/2

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
-The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period .
-(WRC-12)
+The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period ADD 21bis.
+(WRC-15)

 Reasons: To add a new footnote to enable No. 13.6 processes to be applied to frequency assignments that are notified, but have not yet been recorded, where the Bureau has information the assignments are not yet brought into use.